PaloAltoNetworks/minemeld-core/docs/architecture.rst

 ----

 Each node could have 0 or more inputs and 0 or more output.
-Rather obviuosly if a node has 0 inputs it is considered a source node, if a node has 0 ouput it is considered an output node.
+Rather obviuosly if a node has 0 inputs it is considered a miner node, if a node has 0 ouput it is considered an output node.

 Each node also offers a RPC interface, for directed out of band requests, and